 The special accountabilities that attach to the conduct of public business, and the use of public money, mean that public sector audits must be planned and undertaken from a wider perspective than in the private sector.
 This means providing assurance, not only on the financial statements, but providing audit judgements and conclusions on the appropriateness, effectiveness and impact of corporate governance and performance management arrangements and financial sustainability.
-Appendix 2 provides detail of the wider scope areas of public sector audit work.
-Our initial risk assessment and scope of work planned for 2023/24 is outlined in the 'Wider Scope' section of this plan.
+Appendix 1 provides detail of the wider scope areas of public sector audit work.